sagemath/trac_to_gh/Issue 965.md

 # Issue 965: incorporate drew sutherland's smalljac into Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/965

 Original creator: was